syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 kubectl --context $WORKER get deployments --watch
 ```

-The above command will give an output similar to (it may take a couple of
+The above command will give an output similar to the following (it may take a couple of
 minutes):

 ```shell-session